 PLAB exam pattern

-The PLAB test is divided into two parts, the PLAB 1 and PLAB 2, which you’ll undertake separately; the next section has more information on what is involved in each of the exams.
+The PLAB test is divided into two parts – PLAB 1 and PLAB 2 – which you’ll undertake separately.
+The following section has more information on what is involved in each exam.

-You must pass both parts of the PLAB test to be able to apply for registration with a license to practise medicine in the UK.
+You must pass both parts of the PLAB test to be able to apply for registration with a licence to practise medicine in the UK.

 PLAB exam steps and length